evgao/k8s101/lab/workloads/README.md

 In **ALL CASES** a Pod Template is included, and acts as the base tier of management.

-**Note:**
-1) If you are coming directly from the previous tutorials (core), you may still be configured to use the `minidev` context.
-Switch to the `minikube` context before proceeding with the rest of the tutorials.

-2) Unlike some of the other tutorials, the workload exercises should be cleaned up before moving onto the next workload type.
-The clean-up commands will included after **Summary** section of the exercise.

 # Index
 * [ReplicaSets](#replicasets)
   * [Exercise: Understanding ReplicaSets](#exercise-understanding-replicasets)